 I regularly write about survey companies here.
 I’m a bit of a fan of surveys as I can pick them up as I want.
 I don’t have to worry that if I miss surveys for a day or two that I will be penalised.
 I do not have to worry about being disturbed if the phone rings.

 I’ve wrote about profile surveys and what they are used for before.
 Basically a profile survey stores information about you, and your household, to save you answer repeated questions.
 By keeping your profile surveys updated you will cut down the amount of disqualifications you receive.
 I personally update mine at least twice a year, this is usually sufficient.
 If you have any big changes to your household then you’ll want to update more frequently.

 Only open one survey from each website at a time

 This is probably the most important of my tips for completing surveys.
-I have noticed that My Survey sometimes gives me an error.
+I have noticed that sometimes opening multiple sites gives me an error.
 This seems to be linked to opening more than one survey at a time.
-When I have a My Survey survey open I do not open any GlobalTestMarket surveys as these can lead to the same one.
-This helps me avoid errors and cuts down on the chance I won’t get paid for completing a survey.
+When I have a LifePoints survey open I don’t open any others.

 Open more than one survey at a time (but only one per company)